-Students consider the importance of reviewing key performance indicators.
-They study a theoretical model to undertake change, and consider a variety of strategies to manage change in the most efficient and effective way to improve business performance.
+Businesses are under constant pressure to adapt and change to meet their objectives.
+In this unit students consider the importance of reviewing key performance indicators to determine current performance and the strategic management necessary to position a business for the future.
+Students study a theoretical model to undertake change and consider a variety of strategies to manage change in the most efficient and effective way to improve business performance.
 They investigate the importance of effective management and leadership in change management.
+Using one or more contemporary business case studies from the past four years, students evaluate business practice against theory.